defname/rofi-iwd-wifi-menu/README.md

 differ from the images above. `rofi` has many options for styling and a lot of great themes are out there (for example [those](https://github.com/adi1090x/rofi) are pretty awesome in my oppinion).
 For more information on customizing your *rofi* setup refer to the [rofi-theme (5) manpages](https://github.com/davatorium/rofi/blob/next/doc/rofi-theme.5.markdown)).

+Note that *iwdrofimenu* marks the list elements for active connections as `active` and for known connections as `urgent`, so they can be styled within the rofi configuration easily.

 Still, there are some customizations that can be made through a configuration file.
-You can overwrite *rofi* settings with a custom theme for the script, change all displayed text, and change the icons.
+You can overwrite *rofi* settings with a custom theme for the script, change every single string displayed, and change the icons.

 ### Configuration Files
 The script will look for configurations in the following files in the given order.